TitanFile: Product

 TitanFile was originally designed to be a robust and reliable one-way file transfer solution for users wishing to send and receive electronic documents that were too big or too confidential for email.
-The company focused on to accommodate secure client correspondence in 2012.
+The company changed its focus to accommodate secure client correspondence in 2012.
 Today, TitanFile is a web and mobile application that combines file management and sharing, instant messaging, and security.